larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 ![launch editor option](/images/launch_editor.png)

-Okay, now you've got the editor running, you need to create a new project – a mod that will contain all of the bonus battles you're going to make!
+Okay, now you've got the editor running, you need to create a new project â€“ a mod that will contain all of the bonus battles you're going to make!
 Click that new project button!

 ![editor](/images/editor.png)

-You're going to be asked to give name for your mod – this is just a simple code identifier that the game will use as a handle for your project.
+You're going to be asked to give name for your mod â€“ this is just a simple code identifier that the game will use as a handle for your project.
 I'm calling mine "legendsofawesome."

 ![selecting a project id](/images/project_id.png) Next, it's going to ask you for a project title.
 The title is the thing that players are actually going to see.
 Mine is "Legends of Awesome."